pwsdc/pwsdc.github.io/content/mainPages/codejam.md

 The first annual PennWest Programming Club Code Jam will be held on April 1st, 2023.

-It will be held in Natalie in the Game Room, the "Energy Zone", next to Chick-Fil-A!
+There will be an in-person gathering from 10 AM to 10 PM In Natalie,  in Natalie in the Game Room, the "Energy Zone", next to Chick-Fil-A. Submissions will be allowed throughout the language.

 You can also participate remotely.

+# What

+Languages can be C/C++, Python, Java, and Javascript.

+There will be a set of prompts to choose from that will be revealed on 12:00 am on April 1st.
+You code throughout the weekend and submit for judgement before 11:59 PM on Sunday.

+You can submit either a Github repo link or a zipped version of your files.
+Your submission will include at least a video or documentation of what your submission should do.
+Your project must be buildable on Windows; ensure you include build instructions.

+Submissions will be graded on functionality, creativity, performance, and documentation.

 # How

-Get together with a few of your friends and sign up using our google form.

-Link to be posted soon!
+The submission link will be posted on April 1st.
+There is no pre-registration.